-The (somewhat) hidden feature of Instagram Stories is that if you add photos which are older than 24 hours, the app will add a timestamp of its own.
-The cherry on top is that Instagram lets you add different sized photos to stories meaning that you can add the time information to both landscapes and portraits.
+The (somewhat) hidden feature of Instagram Stories is that if you add photos that are older than 24 hours, the app will add a timestamp of its own.
+The cherry on top is that Instagram lets you add different-sized photos to stories meaning that you can add time information to both landscapes and portraits.

 Just add a photo to Instagram Stories and the app will apply the timestamp automatically.
 All you need to do is place it in a position of your choice.
 Tap on it to change colors.
 Once done, hit Save to store the photo in your phone’s gallery.